eprothro/perform-later/README.md

 ### Usage Details

-`PerformLater` adds support for making an existing method call asyncronously (e.g. through the out-of-process, asyncronous bus) with a call to `perform_later`.
+`PerformLater` adds support for making an existing method call asynchronously (e.g. through the out-of-process, asynchronous bus) with a call to `perform_later`.

 ```ruby
 class SomeClass